eikouji/googlay-homepage-clone/README.md

-# googlay-homepage-clone
+# The Googlé Home Page Clone

-Created with CodeSandbox
+Created with CodeSandbox Jul 2022

+A project to practice basic HTMl, anchor tags, document structure, input fields, and the Inspect tool via Google Chrome.

+# Image of App